 AOF Director and Staff

-For the 2016-2017 school year, there are currently 82 BWHS students participating in the Academy of Finance.
-There are 3 AOF instructors in the program: Jeff Nesselhuf, Kevin O’Brien, and Chris Sinclair.
-Lori Dowd was the Director of the AOF program.
-Lori taught for 31 years in the business department here at Bishop Ward and was an instructor at the inception of the program.
+For the 2018-2019 school year, there are currently 81 BWHS students participating in the Academy of Finance.
+There are 3 AOF instructors in the program: Kevin O’Brien, Ryan McNally, and Chris Sinclair.
+Kevin O’Brien is the Director of the AOF program.
+Kevin will be entering his 3rd year at Bishop Ward, and his 8th year in education overall.